 “Artsmark – now nationally recognised as a prestigious and coveted award, supported by the Department for Education and Department for Culture Media and Sport – sets the standard for an outstanding arts provision in schools and other education settings and it’s great to see so many new settings attaining Artsmark this year.
 This award recognises Sandbach High School & Sixth Form’s commitment to providing exciting art experiences and their belief in the power of creativity.”

 As a learning community we are committed not just to the education of our students but also to ensuring all our colleagues have full access to a range of continuing professional development opportunities to ensure that their knowledge and skills remain up-to-date.
-Recognising our proactive approach to staff development, led by Mr Troth, we are delighted to confirm that our status as an Investor in People was re-affirmed in July 2014.
+Recognising our proactive approach to staff development, led by Mr Troth, we are delighted to confirm that our status as an Investor in People was re-affirmed for 2017-2020.